 The program began in July 2008 and in 2010 was fully accredited without reporting requirements by the American Dental Association Commission on Dental Accreditation (CODA).
-Located in the Sunset Park area of Brooklyn, NYU Lutheran Medical Center is recognized as a Level 1 Trauma Center.
+Located in the Sunset Park area of Brooklyn, NYU Langone Hospitals-Brooklyn is recognized as a Level 1 Trauma Center.
 In this environment residents gain experience providing anesthesia services to a diverse mix of patients often presenting with significant comorbidities.
 The clinical and didactic components of the program are interwoven so that knowledge and theory are absorbed and retained in the crucible of real time anesthesia practice in a busy OR suite.

 Our goal is to provide our residents with the most effective combination of clinical and didactic instruction in dental anesthesiology.
 Upon graduation we expect our residents to be fully proficient in the anesthetic management of children, adults and the mentally and developmentally disabled or special needs patient – whether in the dental office, ambulatory surgicenter or inpatient setting.